Impact of the COVID-19 pandemic on cancer treatment and prevention services (CoPaK)

 • Duration: 01/2021 - 12/2022

-• Funding: Internal research funding of the Witten/Herdecke University
+• Funding: Internal research funding provided by Witten/Herdecke University

 Project management